openebs/mayastor-docs/quickstart/troubleshooting.md

 When creating a Disk Pool with `kubectl create -f dsp.yaml`, you might encounter an error related to `v1alpha1` CR definitions.
 To resolve this, ensure your CR definition is updated to `v1beta1` in the YAML file (for example, `apiVersion: openebs.io/v1beta1`).

+{% hint style="note" %}
-User can validate above listed schema changes by executing ```kubectl get crd diskpools.openebs.io``` post migration.
+You can validate the schema changes by executing `kubectl get crd diskpools.openebs.io`.
+{% endhint %}